 Following a touchdown, the scoring team has one down to attempt 1, 2 or 3 extra points.
 The scrimmage line is at the 3-yard line to attempt 1 extra point.
 The scrimmage line is at the 10-yard line to attempt 2 extra points, and the scrimmage line is at the 20-yard line to attempt 3 extra points.

 Each half starts with the ball at the 14-yard line of the defensive team.
-Following a touchdown, safety, or touchback, the ball is put into play at the 10-yard line of the defensive team.
+Following a touchdown, safety, or touchback, the ball is put into play at the 14-yard line of the defensive team.

 The offensive team must have at least five (5) players on the scrimmage line at the snap of the ball.
 The offensive line may obstruct an opponent (screen block) without using any part of the body to initiate contact.
 Unintentional contact will not be called as a foul.
-However, shoving with the hands, elbows or shoulders is not allowed.
+However, shoving with the hands, elbows, knees or shoulders is not allowed.
 Prior to the snap, one (1) offensive player may be in motion, but not in motion toward the opponent's goal line.
 The player who receives the snap must be at least two (2) yards behind the scrimmage line.
 Direct snaps are not legal.

 A catch by any kneeling or prone inbounds player is a completion or interception.
 All players are eligible to touch or catch a pass.
 If members of opposing teams catch a forward pass simultaneously, the ball becomes dead and belongs to the offense.
 An official must visibly see the ball strike the ground to rule it incomplete.
 If in doubt, it is a catch.
 The ball is dead when and where it touches the ground.